Docs / Functions

 let double(n: Integer) = n * 2

-# Haskell-style type declarations:
+# Haskell-style type declaration, then multiple clauses that

 factorial : Integer -> Integer